mattvenn/turtleprize/lesson-3.md

 That programs are made of sequences of instructions that can be looped.
 That different sequences can be run using conditional statements.
-That they can create and be creative with computers and computer programming.
+That they can use their creativity with computers and computer programming.

 ### Enter the competition!